myowinthein/lotto/README.md

 # README

+### Announcement
+Discontinuing repository maintenance due to the recent military coup in Myanmar.
+Purchasing lottery tickets supports the military junta, which uses the funds to harm our fellow citizens.

 ### Why I Made This
 I'm tired of manually checking my lottery every month & finally decided to create a new app to use for my own.
 There are plenty of web & mobile apps around, but most of them are dead, slow and bloated with ads.